 - Start Building: You’ll see a new “SeedProd” menu in your WordPress dashboard.
 Click it, then click the “Set up a Maintenance Mode Page” button.
 Now you’re ready to create a maintenance page that wows your visitors.

 Step 2.
-Create a Custom Maintenance Mode Page
+Design a Maintenance Page That Matches Your Brand

 A successful WooCommerce maintenance mode page does more than just say, “We’ll be back soon.”
 It’s an opportunity to engage your visitors, build excitement, and even capture leads.
 And with SeedProd’s easy-to-use tools, you can create a stunning maintenance page in minutes.